syncfusion-content/angular-docs/angular/Dialog/how-to.md

 ---
 layout: post
-title: How to section in Angular Dialog contral | Syncfusion
+title: How To Section in Angular Dialog contral | Syncfusion
 description: Learn here all about how to section in Syncfusion Essential Angular Dialog control, its elements, and more.
 platform: Angular
 control: Angular- Dialog
 documentation: ug
 ---

-# How To with Angular Dialog
+# How To Section in Angular Dialog

-### Create Multiple Dialogs
+## Create Multiple Dialogs

 The Essential Angular Dialog can support multiple Dialog components in the same web page with different contents and different functionalities.